mathiasschilling/A-B-Test-Using-Generated-Personas-and-LLMs/README.md

-# A/B Test Using Personas and LLMs
+# A/B Test Using Generated Personas and LLMs

 ## Table of Contents
 - [Introduction and Project Description](#introduction-and-project-description)